Technology8 min read

 That was quite a lot to take in, but now that your instance is up and running, all you need to do is push changes to you GitHub repository in order to deploy them to Google Cloud Run.
 It takes a little bit of time to set up, but the payoff is definitely worth it.

 If you found this article useful, let us know!
-Omniux are active in the Payload Discord Group and on Twitter.
+OMNIUX are active in the Payload Discord Group.
 Share your thoughts with the team.